 5. Teach Your Children the Importance of Dental Hygiene Early On

-One of the best ways to help your children’s fear of the dentist is to educate them about why taking of their teeth is important.
+One of the best ways to help your children’s fear of the dentist is to educate them about why taking care of their teeth is important.
 As a parent, you should set an example of what maintaining healthy, strong teeth should involve.
 Model brushing your teeth twice a day, flossing daily, and visiting the dentist regularly.
 If your children see you taking care of your teeth and being excited to go to the dentist every six months, they’ll most likely start to mimic your behaviors and attitudes.

 Remember, dental anxiety is common in children and it’s nothing to be ashamed of.
-Your children’s oral health is important, Schoolhouse Family Dentistry has experience in working with young children who are nervous or afraid of going to the dentist.
+Your children’s oral health is important, Schoolhouse Family Dentistry has experience working with young children who are nervous or afraid of going to the dentist.
 Call our office today and set up a consultation for you and your child!